Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: ``Spurious'' poles and factorizations

-It is necessary to check such new poles after double copy are well-defined physical poles in $\mathcal{G}_{n} $.
-For ${\cal G}_4$, the factorizations on the three new poles are presented in Figure \ref{fig:4ptfactorizationGRA}, for example, on the pole $ s_{123}- q^2$ it can be written as
+It is necessary to check such new poles are well-defined physical poles in $\mathcal{G}_{n} $.
+For ${\cal G}_4$, the factorizations on the three new poles are presented in Figure \ref{fig:4ptfactorizationGRA}, \emph{e.g.}, on the pole $ s_{123}{-} q^2$ it can be written as

-where $\QQ_3=p_1+p_2+p_3$.
+where $\QQ_3{=}p_1{+}p_2{+}p_3$.
 As in the three-point case, these factorization relations show that new Feynman diagrams (with massive propagators) contribute.

 For the generic $n$-point cases, we have